jasujm/bridge/README.md

 boring UX stuff comes later.
 In approximate order of importance the next goals for this project are:

-- Proper support for authenticating clients, remote peers and card servers
 - More user friendly installation and configuration of the application
 - Persistent state for the backend (persistent sessions, keep records etc.)
 - Nicer user interface and other usability oriented features (claiming tricks,